danielosagie/anorha-expo/sssync-db.md

 CREATE INDEX IF NOT EXISTS "idx_product_embeddings_text_vector" ON "ProductEmbeddings" USING ivfflat ("TextEmbedding" vector_cosine_ops) WITH (lists = 100);

-/*
--- This index is intentionally commented out.
--- The "CombinedEmbedding" column (2688 dimensions) exceeds the pgvector index limit of 2000.
--- We use a hybrid search approach in the `search_products_multimodal` function, -- which queries the two indexed columns (`ImageEmbedding` and `TextEmbedding`) separately -- and combines their scores at query time.
-This avoids the need to index the combined vector.
-CREATE INDEX IF NOT EXISTS "idx_product_embeddings_combined_vector" ON "ProductEmbeddings" USING ivfflat ("CombinedEmbedding" vector_cosine_ops) WITH (lists = 100);
-*/

--- Indexes for training data queries
-CREATE INDEX IF NOT EXISTS "idx_product_matches_user_id" ON "ProductMatches"("UserId");
-CREATE INDEX IF NOT EXISTS "idx_product_matches_confidence" ON "ProductMatches"("ConfidenceTier");
-CREATE INDEX IF NOT EXISTS "idx_product_matches_feedback" ON "ProductMatches"("FeedbackType");
-CREATE INDEX IF NOT EXISTS "idx_product_matches_created_at" ON "ProductMatches"("CreatedAt");
-CREATE INDEX IF NOT EXISTS "idx_training_examples_match_id" ON "TrainingExamples"("MatchId");
-CREATE INDEX IF NOT EXISTS "idx_training_examples_type" ON "TrainingExamples"("ExampleType");
-CREATE INDEX IF NOT EXISTS "idx_training_examples_used" ON "TrainingExamples"("UsedInTraining");

 -- Update timestamp trigger
 CREATE OR REPLACE FUNCTION update_product_embeddings_updated_at()